SoftEng2-Group-16/thesis-management-project/documents/documentation.md

 - `npm test`: runs all test
 - `npm test:unit`: runs only unit tests with coverage
-- `npm run test:integration`: runs only integration tests with coverage
+- `npm run test:integration`: obsolete, still present but integration test are no more mmeaningfull